-Say you have perfect parents: the cookie-cutter parents that are cast in feel-good movies.
-And despite their dedication to raising you and loving you as their child, you don’t feel that same love for them.
+Say you have perfect parents: Despite their dedication to raising you and loving you as their child, you don’t feel that same love for them.
 You feel hate instead.
 Is that normal?
 This isn’t as common, but that doesn’t mean you’re abnormal.
 There is most likely a hidden cause behind these negative feelings and the best way to combat the hate is to get to the bottom of it.
 Consider the following possible underlying causes:

 - The desire for independence.
 You may simply desire or be seeking more independence, and your relationship with your parents is consequentially suffering.
 This typically happens a lot with age.
 When I moved back home for the summer after my freshman year of college, I expected a greater degree of independence and more flexibility and freedom from my dad.
 However, it was as if I returned to my home as a teenager in high school.
 This definitely hurt my dad and I’s relationship and had we not respectfully talked about the issue, it could still be suffering today.

 - A phase of rebellion.
 A lot of teenagers go through a period of rebellion and parents never know the best way to handle it—it’s tricky and also troublesome because it can either strengthen or, more often than not, damage the relationship.
 If parents respond with punishment and scorn, then it can certainly result in the child’s loathing.